PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 		git commit -m "Adding new file."
 		git push central

-* Now to check if new changes pushed to central repository or not, first **move** to the central cloned directory from terminal and then do **git pull** using following.
+* Now to check if new changes pushed to central repository or not, first move to the central cloned directory and then do **git pull** as follows.

 		cd ~/central
 		git pull origin